View William DuPont's Obituary on telegram.com and share memories

 William N. 'Bill' DuPont, 62

-He leaves behind his wife of 33 years, Nancy M. (Mason) DuPont; two sons, Jeffrey W. DuPont and Jack W. DuPont of Dudley; one brother, Richard E. DuPont and his wife Lorie of Austin, TX and two sisters, Debra DuPont-Schmidt and her husband Gordon of Pittsburg, PA., and Renee DuPont- Kujawski and her husband Jan of Webster as well as several nieces and nephews, including Attorney David J. DuPont, Jr. and grand-nieces and grand-nephews, all of which he loved dearly.
+He leaves behind his wife of 33 years, Nancy M. (Mason) DuPont; two sons, Jeffrey W. DuPont and Jack W. DuPont of Dudley; one brother, Richard E. DuPont and his wife Lorie of Austin, TX, and two sisters, Debra DuPont Schmidt and her husband Gordon of Pittsburgh, PA., and Renee DuPont Kujawski and her husband Jan of Webster as well as several nieces and nephews, including Attorney David J. DuPont, Jr. and grand-nieces and grand-nephews, all of which he loved dearly.

 Bill was Chairman of Webster EMS and Hubbard Health Systems, and was instrumental in board negotiations allowing healthcare to continue to be available in the Webster community.